srikantpatnaik/gnu-linux.org/README.rst

 Installation
 ============

-`Website <http://gnu-linux.org>`_ is already live.
-This repository is just a backup.
+`Website <http://gnu-linux.org>`_ is live.
+This repository is a backup.
+Shared for learning only.

 |